astroskiff/skiff/docs/instruction_set_v1.md

 **Format:** `blt <register lhs> <register rhs> <label>` **Description:** Compare two registers.
 These can be integer or float registers.
-Branch to given address iff `lhs < rhs` **Example:**	`blt i0 i1 label_name	; Branch to a label`
+Branch to given address iff `lhs < rhs` **Example:**	`blt i0 i1 label_name	; Branch to a label` **Note:** In the future this instruction should be updated to allow the currently empty byte to be a `variant` byte, and allow registers to be used in the stead of labels.
+That way we can branch further than u32

 ## bgt
 **Opcode** 0x03